-Following the closing of this offering, we will have two classes of ordinary shares, ordinary shares and Class A ordinary shares.
-The ordinary shares and Class A ordinary shares will be economically equivalent to each other.
+Following the closing of this offering, we will have two classes of ordinary shares, ordinary shares and Class A ordinary shares and Class A ordinary shares will be economically equivalent to each other.
 The rights of the holders of our ordinary shares and Class A ordinary shares will be identical, except with respect to voting and conversion.
 Each ordinary share will be entitled to one vote and will not be convertible into any other class of our share capital.
-The Class A ordinary shares do not have associated voting rights and each Class A ordinary share is convertible at any shares and class A ordinary shares.
+The Class A ordinary shares do and each Class A ordinary share is convertible at any time at the election of the holder into one ordinary share.
 See "Description of share capital and articles of association-Ordinary shares" for more information on the rights of the holders of our ordinary shares and Class A ordinary shares.

-We have granted the underwriters an option for a period of 30 days from the date of this prospectus to purchase up to an additional 1,462,500 ADSs from us at the initial public offering price, less underwriting discounts and commissions.
+We have granted the underwriters an option for a period of 30 days from the date of this prospectus to purchase up to an additional discounts and commissions.

+ADSs from us at the initial public offering price, less underwriting

-The underwriters expect to deliver the ADSs against payment in New York, New York on , 2
+The underwriters expect to deliver the ADSs against payment in New York, New York on